Sample Poultry Farming Business Plan Template

 Just like your newborn baby, they need food, water, vaccines, and drugs whenever they are sick (detail later)

-At the brooding stage, day and night you have to get your pen warmed by using a charcoal pot, stove, or other electrical poultry brooders (if you can afford them).
+At the brooding stage, day and night, you have to warm your pen with a charcoal pot, stove, or other electrical poultry brooders (if you can afford them).

 Warming their pen day and night will continue until they are grown up (broilers 14 days and layers 5-7 weeks).